squid-cache/squid-cache.github.io/Features/CodeTestBed.rst

 Modulating code into convenient functional units is all what 3.x is about.

-VCS has been changed to [[Squid3VCS|Bazaar]] in part to make these changes easier and more manageable.
+VCS has been changed to [[BzrInstructions|Bazaar]] in part to make these changes easier and more manageable.

 The code is being [[Features/SourceLayout|re-arranged]] into functional units an built as internal library modules to match the code-level cleaning that has been done.